LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 4 - Register implementation.md

 # Lesson 4 - Register implementation

-In this lesson we will learn how work with Pinia to manage state and values used for form, how to send a request to server using Axios library when user submits the form and read the response from the server.
+In this lesson, we will learn how to work with Pinia to manage the state and values used for the form, and how to send a request to the server using the Axios library when a user submits the form and reads the response from the server.

-First we need to install Axios library for requests to API:
+First, we need to install the Axios library for requests to API:

 ```shell
 npm install axios --save
 ```

-Then create a new file `src/bootstrap.js` with following content:
+Then create a new file `src/bootstrap.js` with the following content:

 ```js
 import axios from "axios";